-On October 18, 2022, the Legal Regulatory team, the Global Trade team, and the Sustainability/Social Responsibility team held a workshop to raise awareness about current compliance topics, including sanctions, export controls, and forced labor and human rights.
-Approximately 90 Associates from across Gore's departments (Trade, Compliance, Sustainability, Procurement, Legal) were invited.
+Additionally, on December 11, 2023, the Legal Regulatory team organized a workshop to raise awareness about emerging sustainability regulations in the EU, including the Forced Labor Regulation.
+Approximately 200 Associates from across Gore's departments (Trade, Compliance, Sustainability, Procurement, Legal) were invited.
 The workshop included presentations by external legal consultants.
 The expectation was for attendees to become sufficiently familiar with these topics to assist in identifying potential risks to Gore.